Deal alert! Northwest, our favorite company, is forming

-This article will get you started with the basics of West Virginia LLC tax filing requirements, such as federal income tax, West Virginia income tax, and employer taxes.
+This lesson will provide you with general resources and the basics of West Virginia LLC tax filing requirements.

-What taxes does an LLC pay in West Virginia?
+What taxes does a Limited Liability Company pay in West Virginia?

 Not only will an EIN number be used to open an LLC bank account, but it will also be used for filing taxes with the local, state, and federal governments.